Adventureland (Iowa): Jack Krantz & Adventure Lands of America, Inc. era (1971–2021)

-On May 17, 2020 Adventureland teased a picture of a knight slaying a dragon (reference to the park's 1990 O.D.
+On May 17, 2020, Adventureland teased a picture of a knight slaying a dragon (reference to the park's 1990 O.D.
 Hopkins double looping rollercoaster, the Dragon).
 The same day, crews were spotted dismantling the Dragon and a new teaser was posted with the title "The Dragon Slayer."
 The coaster opened on May 29, 2021.
-The Splash Over was also removed in 2020 and replaced by the stage.
-It is unclear if a new ride will take it's place in the future.
+The Splash Over was also removed in 2020 and replaced by a stage.

-On September 8, 2021, Adventureland announced their plans to remove the Lighthouse, Lady Luck and Falling Star due to the parts are no longer available.
-The Raging River will remain closed after the July 3rd, 2021 incident.
+On September 8, 2021, Adventureland announced their plans to remove the Lighthouse, Lady Luck and Falling Star.
 In addition, Adventureland also announced 10 new attractions that will be coming next year including a Renaissance Fair.
+However, the plans to host the Renaissance Fair were later scrapped.